Enter your ZIP to

 Ongoing advances in solar technology and increasing energy efficiencies of home systems and appliances make powering a home 24/7 possible.
 Right-sizing your solar panels to your household energy needs, using net metering where available, and adding solar battery storage are ways to optimize home solar installation over time.

-While solar batteries are required for off-grid installations or complete energy independence, most home solar systems are connected to the electrical grid to supply backup usage.
+While off-grid installations and complete energy independence require solar batteries, most home solar systems connect to the electrical grid to supply backup usage.

 You will need to obtain a permit and inspection to complete your solar installation.
 Both are necessary to ensure your panels are installed correctly and safely and are properly connected to the utility grid.
 Some homeowners associations also have specific solar guidelines and may require a review process or approval.